tstorch/aiman/_setup/generate_framework_prompt.md

 - A skills registry (role-aligned capabilities), tool contracts, and optional MCP capability descriptors
 - A reusable prompt template aligned with current best practices
 - A smoke-test checklist to validate the generated framework end-to-end
+- Continuous reflection and self-improvement across the initial output and all subsequent changes, including repository-wide audits and drift detection

 ## Constraints & guardrails